larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 34:25
 People that have damage to the certain areas of the frontal lobes don't have this kind of restriction.
 34:31
 They'll just blurt things out.
 They'll just say things.
-We all know people like this.
-Impulsivity is a lack of top down control, 34:39 a lack of top-down processing.
+We all know people like this. **==Impulsivity is a lack of top down control, 34:39 a lack of top-down processing==**.
 The other thing that will turn off the forebrain and make it harder to top-down processing 34:45 is a couple of drinks containing alcohol.
 The removal of inhibition is actually 34:51